sz16900/javascript-capstone/README.md

 - `cd` into the project directory
 - on the root folder please type: npm test
 - wait a second for jest to do its thing
-- read and review and the output
+- read and review the output

 ## 🤝 Contributing